fakeid30/BlackpearlFAQ/FAQ.md

 **A**: No alternate accounts are allowed.
 If found any, both accounts will be banned.

 ### Q: Posted in wrong section.
 What to do?
 **A**: Contact Section Moderators.
 Alternatively, you can also contact ADMINS.
 State your reasons, and they will shift the post to the appropriate section.
+The same can be done over our [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A).

 ### Q: Why is there no option to edit my post?
-**A**: If you do not have a pirate Tag, you can not edit your own posts.
+**A**: If you do not have a pirate tag, you can not edit your own posts.

 ### Q: I want to suggest some improvements.
 Where to do that?
 **A**: Go to [this section](https://blackpearl.biz/forums/47/) and start a new thread and write your suggestions.